-BSc (Eng) and BEng from other universities
+BSc in Engineering and BEng from other universities

-Bachelors of Science and Bachelors of Engineering from other Danish and foreign universities as well as other applicants with a corresponding education can be admitted to the study programme of MSc (Eng) in Innovation and Business.
-Such an admission is subject to an individual assessment of whether the applicant's academic qualifications correspond to those of the abovementioned BSc (Eng) / BEng from the Faculty of Engineering at the University of Southern Denmark.
+Bachelors of Science and Bachelors of Engineering from other Danish and foreign universities as well as other applicants with a corresponding education can be admitted to the study programme of MSc in Engineering (Innovation and Business).
+Such an admission is subject to an individual assessment of whether the applicant's academic qualifications correspond to those of the abovementioned BSc in Engineering / BEng from the Faculty of Engineering at the University of Southern Denmark.